 8. Journaling helps you to process your emotions

 The human mind is wired to get disturbed and concentrate on situations that may not turn in your favor.
 It is easy for it to incline negative thoughts and emotions.
 Journaling separates you from this negativity.
 You don’t want to stay in a pool of thoughts that don’t serve you.
 It gives you the opportunity to recognize these thoughts and makes it easier for you to manage them.
-Your dairy becomes a safe space for you to process your emotions and detach yourself from the ones that hold you back.
+Your diary becomes a safe space for you to process your emotions and detach yourself from the ones that hold you back.
 Emotional well-being is one of the most significant benefits of journaling.

 Journaling allows you to control your emotions.
 This helps you to understand how to proceed with your next step by giving you a clear of your needs and desires.